 Public Employment Services

-The Public State Employment Service (Servicio Público de Empleo Estatal) or SEPE has information on vacancies, training courses and advice on job seeking.
-You can also search jobs at Empleate, a government job portal.
+The Public State Employment Service (Servicio Público de Empleo Estatal) or SEPE has information on vacancies, training courses, and advice on job seeking.
+You can also search for jobs at Empleate, a government job portal.

-The Autonomous Communities (different regions in Spain) also have employment offices nationwide – look in the phone directory or on SEPE website for local addresses.
+The Autonomous Communities also have employment offices nationwide; look in the phone directory or on the SEPE website for local addresses.
 You can also check Sistema Nacional de Empleo for local employment offices and job vacancies.

 Job websites in Spain

-There are many job websites for finding work in Spain, including specialised sites for certain professions.
+There are many job websites for finding work in Spain, including specialized sites for certain professions.